New Synagogue (Dresden): Overview

 Inside, the sanctuary building is a cube (all service functions are located in the companion building set at the other end of a stone plaza.)
 Within this cube is set a square worship space, curtained off on all four sides by an enormous draping of curtains made of chain-mesh in a golden metal, evoking an echo of the scale of the Temple at Jerusalem.

 The building was shortlisted by the jury for the European Union Prize for Contemporary Architecture in 2003.

-On New Year's Eve (Silvester in German) in 2012, the mail box was broken at the entrance to the synagogue in Dresden and a blasphemous inscription was spray-painted on the external wall, which was interpreted as an anti-Semitic act.
+On New Year's Eve (Silvester in German) in 2012, the mail box was broken at the entrance to the synagogue and a blasphemous inscription was spray-painted on the external wall, which was interpreted as an anti-Semitic act.

 Rabbis

-The Synagogue has had 3 Rabbis until today (October 2022): Rabbi Almekias Siegl (1998-2011) that was serving all 3 Saxonian cities, Rabbi Alexander Nechama (2012-2018) and Rabbi Akiva Weingarten (2019-2021).
+The following individuals have served as rabbi of the congregation: